I want to live in a world where women support businesses that align with their values.

 In addition to using mostly recycled precious metals in my designs, I strive to ensure that other aspects of my business are green.
 I collect and recycle extra bits of metal, package, and mail the jewelry in eco-friendly/recycled packaging, and print materials on recycled/sustainable paper.

 I also use my business as a way to give back, with four pieces of jewelry for a cause currently for sale.
 To date, I have donated several thousand dollars to various organizations that I feel do good work, including the ACLU, Southern Poverty Law Center, and One Fund Boston.

 Get 10% off your first order!

-Join the group of women (and men) to get an instant 10% off minimalist eco-friendly jewelry for every day wear.
+Save 10% on your order of minimalist eco-friendly jewelry for every day wear.
 You'll also receive access to special sales, tips on sustainable living, and updates delivered straight to your inbox!